spectrochempy/spectrochempy/docs/devguide/contributing_codebase.rst

 You'll also need to

 1. Write a new test that asserts a warning is issued when calling with the deprecated argument
-2. Update all of spectrochempy existing tests and code to use the new argument
+2. Update all of spectrochempy existing tests and code to use the new argument.

-See :ref:`contributing.warnings` for more.

 .. _contributing.ci: